getodk/docs/README.md

  - [Watch](https://github.com/opendatakit/docs/subscription) and star this repo, to keep up with what we're doing.

 ## Troubleshooting
-- If you get an extension error or a configuration error:
+- If you get an `extension error` or a `configuration error`:
   - Make sure your virtual environment is activated.
-  - type `python --version` to set their current python version (it should be 3.x).
+  - Type `python --version` to check your current python version (it should be 3.x).
-  - run `pip install -r requirements.txt`.
+  - Run `pip install -r requirements.txt`.